cysouw/diathesis/text/c06_adverbials.md

 ## Introduction

 It might come as a surprise that adverbials play a role in valency and valency alternations.
-However, already on somewhat closer inspection it quickly becomes clear that there are various verbs that obligatorily need an adverbial complement, like *sich verhalten* 'to behave' \Next, arguing that adverbials has to be considered when determining the valency of verbs.
+However, already on somewhat closer inspection it quickly becomes clear that there are various verbs that obligatorily need an adverbial complement, like *sich verhalten* 'to behave' \Next, arguing that adverbials have to be considered when determining the valency of verbs.

 \ex.
  \a.
 Ich verhalte mich tapfer.